TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 6 - Automation/4.6.4-closing-the-loop/_index.md

 -   The vCenter Adapter instance is continuously collecting metrics which describes the current behavior of our SDDC, including the behavior of our VMs.

 -   Within vRealize Operations we have an Alert Definition that utilizes certain symptoms to fire an alarm when the symptoms indicate that something is wrong, in our use case a VM probably crashed.
-“Probably” because we are evaluating symptoms, and symptoms do not necessarily point directly to a root cause.
+"Probably" because we are evaluating symptoms, and symptoms do not necessarily point directly to a root cause.

 -   As soon as the alarm has been raised, the configured Notification: